 When we asked Nick if he is still using the cloud to store and share content when reporting in other danger zones, he told us he’d just come back from capturing content in Sudan and reiterated the vital role the cloud plays in safeguarding and sharing his captured content: “It’s a very fluid situation (Sudan).
 It’s a conflict zone.
 I wanted to make sure my material was frankly out of my hands as quickly as possible.
 And so I used the same sort of systems I used in Sierra Leone with the Ebola story.
 We can’t store everything on our devices, we’ve got to get out of the idea of having SD cards, because you can break an SD card and lose a week’s worth of work.”

 To hear more about Nick’s MoJo experiences watch the video above - shot entirely on an iPhone!
+You can also read the full Ebola story on our blog, here.
 Additionally, you can watch our full recap of this year’s Mojocon event here.